-The Designated Teacher for Looked After Children has strategic responsibility for the inclusion of children who are adopted or in local authority care.
+The Designated Teacher Children Looked After (CLA) has strategic responsibility for the inclusion of children who are adopted or in local authority care.

 All staff in school have a responsibility for maximising achievement and opportunity of vulnerable learners - specifically, all teachers are teachers of pupils with special educational needs and EAL.
-Staff are aware of their responsibilities towards all vulnerable learners and a positive and sensitive attitude is shown towards all pupils at all times.
+Staff are aware of their responsibilities towards all vulnerable learners and a positive and sensitive attitude is always shown towards all pupils.